Last Amended and Renumerated: May 12, 2023.

 No substantial part of the activities of the corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the corporation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.
 Notwithstanding any other provision of these Articles, the corporation shall not carry on any other activities not permitted to be carried on (a) by a corporation exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue Law), or (b) by a corporation, contributions to which are deductible under Section 170(c)(2) of the Internal Revenue Code of 1986 (or the corresponding provisions of any future United States Internal Revenue Law).

 - The affairs of the corporation shall be managed by a Board of Directors, which shall be called a Board of Trustees and which shall have full and complete power to conduct all of the business and affairs of the corporation.
-The initial Board of Trustees shall consist of one (1) Trustee to be named by the Incorporator and to serve until the completion of the organization of the corporation at an organizational meeting or by action taken by written consent in lieu of an organizational meeting.
-After such completion, said Board shall consist of 12 members, to be selected as follows:
+The Corporation may fix, or from time to time amend, the number of Trustees, terms of service, and method of appointment or election in its Bylaws within the limits permitted by law.

 - The Board of Trustees shall have the power to adopt any bylaws regarding the corporation, not contrary to law or provisions of these Articles of Incorporation.